SB 1464 – Relating to Underground Facility Damage Prevention and Safety

 - Direct Sunshine State One-Call to review complaints of alleged violations.

-SB 1464 will now move to the Senate Rules Committee.
+SB 1464 will now move to the Senate floor.

 AIF supports legislation that enhances the 811 program and penalties to curb detrimental practices which lead to damaged infrastructure that causes unnecessary service interruptions, safety issues and increasing repair costs.